Particle Studios

 6. Exit Data Disk Mode.

-7. Open Constellation Browser on your Playdate, push the Menu button, and select Favorites
+7. Open Constellation Browser on your Playdate, push the Menu button, and select Favorites.

 Particle formatting